 The evolution of human teeth is strongly related to understanding teeth development.
-The teeth have changed into a variety of shapes and sizes, including the jaws of humans, which are smaller than the apes today; this was shown by the investigation of teeth fossils, which showed the difference between modern humans to Homo Sapiens.
+The teeth have changed into a variety of shapes and sizes, including the jaws of humans, which are smaller than the apes today; this was shown by the investigation of teeth fossils, which showed the difference between modern humans to H. sapiens.
 And this reduction is attributed to changes in the dietary habits of the species.
 Oral disease poses a significant health burden in many countries.
 It affects individuals throughout their lifetime, causing discomfort, pain, disfigurement, and even death, this proves that our teeth are essential for our overall health.
 Losing a tooth may make us look unhealthy, but it could also be a sign of an underlying, more serious health problem.
 Research in teeth regeneration is based on understanding the underlying mechanisms of tooth development and the biological processes of healing and repair.
 It creates a solid knowledge of principles that could be applied in harnessing the natural healing potential of the dental tissues or regenerating the damaged tissue or organ.
 Dental research is encouraged to continue in regenerative dentistry for improving the natural healing abilities of dental tissues via biological repair in future generations.

+You need a conclusion section

 Literature Cited